silverstripe/silverstripe-framework/docs/en/reference/staticpublisher.md

 [View .htaccess
 example](http://open.silverstripe.com/browser/modules/cms/trunk/code/staticpublisher/htaccess_example_rsyncsingleserver)

-*  **New for 2.4:** In 2.4, we use a simple PHP script, static-main.php, to control cache lookup.
-This make the .htaccess update simpler.
+*  We use a simple PHP script, static-main.php, to control cache lookup.
+This makes the .htaccess update simpler.

 Just look for this line: